xehrad/form-json/README.md

 To contribute, clone the repository and submit pull requests for features or bug fixes.
 Ensure all new functionality aligns with the [HTML JSON form](https://www.w3.org/TR/html-json-forms/) standard.

+---

+## ⭐️ Like it?
+Star it!

+If this project saves you time or sparks ideas, please [⭐ star the repo](https://github.com/xehrad/form-json) — it really helps us grow the community.